Drawing Electrical Symbols: Mastering the Duplex Outlet

 In this video we will work on our first electrical symbol, the duplex outlet.
 Please make sure that you have your electrical symbols handout either up on your computer or printed out for the rest of this lesson.

-Let's start the electrical symbols drawing.
-I will go file, new, choose my template, and hit open.
-As always, I will go file, save, and I will save this drawing to my C drive, CAD 101 file downloads, and I will name it duplex-outlet.
+Let's start drawing the electrical symbols.
+I will go to File, New, choose my template, and click Open.
+As always, I will go to File, Save, and save this drawing to my C drive, CAD 101 file downloads, naming it duplex-outlet.

 If you've already made your layer, please undo and follow along.
-Let's go new layer, E-syms, S-Y-M-S. In this color, we should be different than 120.
+Let's go to New Layer, E-syms, S-Y-M-S. The color should be different from 120.

 Learn AutoCAD